 - Music: My high school holds a band show for local noncompetitive marching bands every year, and this year’s was on Halloween.
 I try to go every fall.

-- 4-H: Sarah and her club took their alpacas to visit the residents at the Margaret E. Moul Home, a residence for people with disabilities in our neighborhood.
+- 4-H: Ashar and her club took their alpacas to visit the residents at the Margaret E. Moul Home, a residence for people with disabilities in our neighborhood.
 That was such an amazing experience.
 (Not for the alpacas, though, to be honest.
 They were pretty unhappy with the whole deal.)
-For her Wildlife Watchers club, Sarah put together an awesome presentation on bats.
+For her Wildlife Watchers club, Ashar put together an awesome presentation on bats.

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”